 On many occasions I see management objectives not being aligned to the commitments being made to the customers, which is further exaggerated when it comes to the customer-facing staff.
-For example, if your customer service proposition is all around quality, ensure quality is the primary objective of the staff not speed of providing the service, as this can drive the wrong behavior – eg provide a quick service, but with mistakes.
+For example, if your customer service proposition is all around quality, ensure quality is the primary objective of the staff, not speed of providing the service, as this can drive the wrong behaviour - eg provide a quick service, but with mistakes.

 Communication often breaks down between different teams/departments.
 Often teams do not realise the negative impact this has on their customers.
 It is crucial that customer-facing teams are briefed on promotions so that there can be agreement on how any queries relating to the promotion will be handled.

 How many times have you experienced a train or plane delay and the message is, we'll be departing in a few minutes, then it's a few more minutes and so on.
 Once customers have heard this a couple of times and are still waiting the frustrations and displeasure grows significantly.
 If the message to customers in the first instance was, there will be a 45-minute delay, they have certainty about what to expect.
 The challenge here is for the customer-facing staff who have to deliver these 'bad news' to be well trained and supported in delivering the message, as often they are only the messenger but end up having to manage disgruntled customers.

 As they are the people who listen to your customers daily, they will tell you what's working and what's not.
 All this can be extremely valuable in improving performance.
 At the same time, if you collect complaints and customer satisfaction data (and if you don't you should be) make sure you take action on the information.
 Reporting on the data alone will not achieve anything unless you use the data.